South China Sea Claims Map

 4. Strategic Importance: The South China Sea serves as a critical shipping route, connecting several major nations and facilitating regional trade.

-Related Maps: Khalistan Map
+Related Maps: Arab Spring Map

 Table of Relevant Facts